The Differing Styles of Winter Marketing

 An easy counterbalance to this image is to partner with a nonprofit or charity during the winter.
 Find a nonprofit organization in your community, such as a soup kitchen, homeless shelter, or domestic violence safe home.
 Have your team volunteer with this organization.
 Encourage your social network to donate to your partner during the season.

-Make a commitment to donate a portion of proceeds from a product or service to the charity.
+In addition, make a commitment to donate a portion of proceeds from a product or service to the charity.
 You can create a special product or service to sell for the charity specifically.
 You can use this partnership to launch a marketing campaign surrounding your affiliation to boost sales and the size of your donation.
 Better yet, commit to donating a certain percentage of proceeds from all sales during a specific time frame to the charity.

 Practice Corporate Social Responsibility